zroe1/toy-models-of-superposition/README.md

 This repository is replication of the paper Toy Models of Superposition conducted by researchers at Anthropic and Harvard in 2022.
 This repository includes a replication of the experiments from the introduction and sections 2 and 3 of the original paper.

-I write up all my findings in a PDF document which can be found under the filename <b>FINDINGS.pdf</b> in this repository.
+I write up all my findings in a PDF document which can be found under the filename <b><a href="https://github.com/zroe1/toy_models_of_superposition/blob/main/FINDINGS.pdf">FINDINGS.pdf</a></b> in this repository.
 This document details the results of my experiments along with additional commentary from section 1 of the original paper.

 ## What this respository includes

 <ol>
   <li>
-    <b>A complete writeup of all my findings: </b> This is found under the filename <b>FINDINGS.pdf</b> in this repository.
+    <b>A complete writeup of all my findings: </b> This is found under the filename <b><a href="https://github.com/zroe1/toy_models_of_superposition/blob/main/FINDINGS.pdf">FINDINGS.pdf</a></b> in this repository.
 Because this repository is
     dedicated to being a paper replication, it felt natural to write down my findings in the format of a paper so they are all found in one place.
 The LaTeX file used to create the pdf if also provided under the name FINDINGS.tex.
   </li>